MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

     To get started with the ``gh`` cli, see the `gh quickstart guide
     <https://docs.github.com/en/github-cli/github-cli/quickstart>`__

-All developments should be planned using a risk-based approach.
+All developments should be :ref:`planned <planning>` using a risk-based approach.
 Before starting, consider the complexity and impact of what you want to do.
 This will act as a guide for the level of planning and consultation required.
 There is no definitive process for this and developers should use their experience and judgement.

 As you begin, there are various people you might consider consulting: